dafny-lang/dafny/docs/DafnyRef/Topics.md

 | type parameter | `false` |
 | arrow types | `false` |

 Also, there are a few relations between the rows in the table above.
-For example, a datatype value `x` sitting inside a set that sits inside another datatype value `X` is considered to be strictly below `x`.
+For example, a datatype value `x` sitting inside a set that sits inside another datatype value `X` is considered to be strictly below `X`.
 Here's an illustration of that order, in a program that verifies:

 ``` dafny
 datatype D = D(s: set<D>)